Skip To Main Content

 King’s teachers create learning opportunities that incorporate students’ ideas and interests; our program encourages students to ask questions, gather data, learn research skills, make models, and share their learning with their peers.

 Academic emphasis areas include language, early literacy development, math, and science.
 Our teaching teams carefully curate the materials used in our classrooms.
-Children are encouraged to express their understanding of the world through a multitude of resources, including art supplies, building blocks, pencil and paper, and the tools of a scientist.
+Children are encouraged to express their understanding of the world through a multitude of resources, including art supplies, building blocks, pencils and paper, and the tools of a scientist.

 An Organic and Natural Way for Children to Learn